hftbattle/documentation/en/local_pack/add_strategy.md

 REGISTER_CONTEST_STRATEGY(UserStrategy, best_strategy_ever)
 ```

-This is necessary due to specifics of the simulator’s dynamic linking process of the strategies.
+This is necessary due to specifics of the simulator’s dynamic linkage process of the strategies.

-#### 3. Restart CMake
+#### 3. Update CMake configuration

 - Those of you who work in cli run the following script *build.py*:
   ```bash
   ./build.py
   ```
-- Those working with CLion, go to *Tools > CMake > Reload CMake Project*.
+- Those working in CLion, go to *Tools > CMake > Reload CMake Project*.

 ### Creating a new Python strategy {#python}

-Unfortunately, there is currently no way to create new folders for `Python` strategies.
+Unfortunately, there is currently no way to create new folders for Python strategies.
 Please write your strategy in the
  `strategies/python_strategy/python_strategy.py` file.
 You may find out [here](run_strategy.md) how to run the strategy.